Oregon Monument’s Rich Biodiversity Merits Continued Protection

 High-desert plants grow alongside meadow flowers and wetland species in the Cascade-Siskiyou National Monument.© Alec Bryan, Bureau of Land Management

-Hikers wade through meadows of wildflowers along the Pacific Coast Trail.
+Hikers wade through meadows of wildflowers along the Pacific Crest Trail.
 Climbers ascend the ancient volcanic massif of Pilot Rock.
 An angler pulls a rare redband trout from the translucent waters of Jenny Creek, the speckled fish glistening in the sun.

 These are scenes from Cascade-Siskiyou National Monument, 113,000 acres of pure nature in southwestern Oregon near the California line.
 They could be at risk, however, if Interior Secretary Ryan Zinke recommends that the monument be shrunk or eliminated—a possibility under his ongoing review of more than two dozen national monuments, which President Donald Trump ordered April 26.